AnuragSinghGIt/ETHproof/README.md

 which are representing the token balance associated with each address.

 In Third step I have created a Mint function that allows new tokens to be addedto the assigned address .and  Parameters which i have used are _address and _ num.
-Increases the totalsupply by the _num and Increses the balance of the _address by the _num .
+Increases the finalsupply by the _num and Increses the balance of the _address by the _num .
 All can access it so i had made it public.

 The fourth step is to create a burn function.
 This function will destroy a specified number of tokens from a given address,